 Adding OpenSSL Support for Android

-The following instructions guide you to build and add the OpenSSL libraries to the APK:
+The following instructions guide you to build the OpenSSL libraries manually:

 - Extract the sources to a folder and navigate to that folder using the CLI.